livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 sync_state is the node maintained local record of sync progress and constraints for a specific peer.

 Constraint:

-1. sync_state is used to reject replayed, malformed, or out of scope sync inputs.
+- sync_state is used to reject replayed, malformed, out of order, or out of scope sync inputs.

 This file does not define sync_state structure.